Significance of the refraction effect on the $p$-$d$ elementary process in the ($p$,$pd$) reaction: Result and discussion

 As discussed in Sec.~\ref{sec:framework}, LSCA should partially incorporate the finite-range nature of the $p$-$d$ effective interaction into the $p$-$d$ cross section through the $\bm{R}$ dependence of $\bm{\kappa}(\bm{R})$ and $\bm{\kappa}'(\bm{R})$.
 As seen in the difference between the LSCA and AMA results in Fig.~\ref{fig:100mev}, the shape of the distribution strongly depend on how $\theta_{pd}$ and $E_{pd}$ are evaluated.
 The present analysis shows that LSCA is valid for reproducing both the shape and the height of the experimental data and the cross section with a reasonable $S_d$ as long as $d\sigma_{pd}/d\Omega_{pd}$ is prepared precisely as in Fig.~\ref{fig:pd_fit}.

 The origin of the inconsistency between the present AMA and the ZR-DWIA in Ref.~\cite{Joshi16} is not clear.
 In the present AMA calculation, the shape of the TDX cannot be reproduced as shown in Fig.~\ref{fig:100mev}, while the ZR-DWIA calculation gives good agreement with the data as shown in Fig.~2 of Ref.~\cite{Joshi16}.
 Although the detail of the ZR-DWIA calculation is not described in Ref.~\cite{Joshi16}, the inconsistency may arise from the different treatment of the $p$-$d$ elementary process.
-In the present study we use the fitted function of the experimental $p$-$d$ differential cross sections as shown in Fig.~\ref{fig:pd_fit}, while in Ref.~\cite{Joshi16} they constructed $t_{pd}(\bm{s})$ (denoted as $t_L(E,r)$ in the reference) based on the $p$-$d$ optical potential~\cite{Kim64,Hinterberger68,SNBunker68}.
+In the present study we use the fitted function of the experimental $p$-$d$ differential cross sections as shown in Fig.~\ref{fig:pd_fit}, while in Ref.~\cite{Joshi16} they constructed $t_{pd}(\bm{s})$ [denoted as $t_L(E,r)$ in the reference] based on the $p$-$d$ optical potential~\cite{Kim64,Hinterberger68,SNBunker68}.
 Also the difference between the present LSCA result and the FR-DWIA in Ref.~\cite{Joshi16} is not clear.
 In two types of the FR-DWIA analysis in Ref.~\cite{Joshi16}, all attractive and repulsive core, $S_d = 0.47$ and $0.12$ are obtained, respectively, which are both smaller than the present value of 1.74, suggesting again that the difference in the treatment of the $p$-$d$ elementary process.
+It should be noted here that the diffraction effect should be naturally implemented in FR-DWIA by the explicit distance-dependent $p$-$d$ $t$ matrix and the six-dimensional integral.
+The AMA formalism of the present work is essentially identical to that used in the analysis of the original experimental data~\cite{Samanta82}.
+The inconsistency between the present AMA result and the curve in Fig.~2(a) of Ref.~\cite{Samanta82} is found to be due to the differences in the optical potentials and the $p$-$d$ cross section used as inputs.
+Details are discussed in Appendix~\ref{appendix:Samanta}.

 To investigate the impact of the deuteron refraction at higher energies, we consider the same reaction at 250~MeV; the results are shown in Fig.~\ref{fig:250mev}.
 The kinematics conditions are fixed at $\theta_1^\mathrm{L} = 47.1^\circ$ and $\theta_2^\mathrm{L} = 48.8^\circ$, which gives the recoilless condition at around $T_1^\mathrm{L} = 150$~MeV.